-Glenwood Forest has its own separate system of groundwater wells.
+Glenwood Forrest has its own separate system of groundwater wells.
 We also purchase water from the City of Martinsburg and have an emergency interconnection with the Frederick County, Virginia water system.

 All of the water supplied to customers is treated to make it safe for public consumption.
 Our treatment facilities are designed and operated to meet all Federal and State Health requirements.
 We routinely test our treated water to ensure that it meets all the established requirements.
 Once a year we publish a report that summarizes our testing results.
-The current report can be downloaded here.
+The current report can be downloaded (see document link below).